TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Evaluation

+\textbf{VQA Evaluation in OOD:} We compare the performance of TPCL on the VQA-CP v2 and VQA-CP v1 datasets against recent and state-of-the-art approaches (Table.\ref{tab:vqa_comparison}).
+We implemented TPCL on the most used baseline models: LXMERT \cite{tan2019lxmert}, UpDn \cite{anderson2018bottom}, and SAN \cite{yang2016stacked}.
+However, our approach is not restricted to these specific backbones and is adaptable to other architectures as well.

-As revealed in a number of works \cite{si2022towards, ma2024robust} in the literature, a pitfall of many robust VQA systems is that they tend to perform well in the out-of-distribution setting at the expense of in-distribution performance.
+\textbf{VQA Evaluation in ID:} As revealed in a number of works \cite{si2022towards, ma2024robust} in the literature, a pitfall of many robust VQA systems is that they tend to perform well in the out-of-distribution setting at the expense of in-distribution performance.
 To test this aspect, we evaluate TPCL on the VQAv2 dataset.

-As shown in Table \ref{tab:vqa_v2_results_table_main}, TPCL (LXMERT) outperforms the previous approaches and outperforms the second best approach, SIMPLEAUG (LXMERT) \cite{kil2021discovering}, by 3.44\%.
+As shown in Table \ref{tab:vqa_comparison}, TPCL (LXMERT) outperforms the previous approaches and outperforms the second best approach, SIMPLEAUG (LXMERT) \cite{kil2021discovering}, by 3.44\%.
 Additionally, $\text{TPCL}_{\text{Fix}\uparrow}$ outperforms $\text{TPCL}_{\text{Dyn}\uparrow}$ in this setup.
 This suggests that the dynamic difficulty measure is more suited for situations where the distribution of the answers is unknown (i.e. out of distribution).